Shrirang16/Portfolio-Repo/README.md

 ## 🎯 Goal

-My goal is to **break into a cloud/DevOps engineering role** (or grow my current career in DevOps) by building hands-on projects, continuously learning new technologies, and contributing to the DevOps community.
+My goal is to **break into a cloud/DevOps engineering role**  grow my current career in DevOpS by building hands-on projects, continuously learning new technologies, and contributing to the DevOps community.

 ## 📜 Certifications